renovatebot/renovate/docs/usage/configuration-templates.md

 `commitMessageAction` is usually just one word, e.g. 'Update', 'Pin', 'Refresh', etc.
-You're probably fine leaving this setting alone, though you can change it. e.g. if you prefer that Renovate uses the term 'Upgrade' instead of 'Update'
+You're probably fine leaving this setting alone, though you can change it. e.g. if you prefer that Renovate uses the term 'Upgrade' instead of 'Update' then you could configure `"commitMessageAction": "Upgrade"`.
-TODO: Explain how user can change `commitMessageAction` for 'Update' -> 'Upgrade'

 `commitMessageTopic` is usually two to three words that identify _what_ is being updated. e.g. it might be `dependency react` or `Docker image ubuntu`.
 You may want to edit this.
-If you think your new `commitMessageTopic` is helpful for others, please open a PR at (TODO: INSERT LOCATION WHICH ACCEPTS PR).
+If you think your new `commitMessageTopic` is helpful for others, please [open a PR](https://github.com/renovatebot/renovate/pulls).
-You can also add this to the preset config repo (TODO: INSERT LINK TO PRESET CONFIG REPO) so that others with similar requirements can benefit too.

 `commitMessageExtra` refers to the version being updated to. e.g. `to v16` for a major upgrade, or `to v16.0.3` for a patch update.
 It can be empty in some cases, like if the action/topic doesn't change a package version, e.g. `Pin Docker digests`.

-`commitMessageSuffix` defaults to empty and is there for flexibility and future use (TODO: EXPLAIN IF THIS IS FOR USER'S BENEFIT OF FOR RENOVATE'S BENEFIT).
+`commitMessageSuffix` defaults to empty but is currently used in two cases:
+- Differentiating major from non-major groups
-Maybe for `major` updates you always want the PR to end with `(MAJOR)`, for instance.
+- Differentiating between PRs from different base branches Maybe for `major` updates you always want the PR to end with `(MAJOR)`, for instance.

 `commitBody` is used if you wish to add multi-line commit messages, such as for the `Signed-off-by` fields, or adding `[skip-ci]`, etc.